Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Cryptographic hashing is one of the core attributes of blockchain technology that makes it secure and immutable.
 In a blockchain system, every new block of data added to the blockchain is converted into a fixed-sized string of letters and numbers with a hash function.

-Not only is this hash difficult for hackers to crack, but every new block contains the hash for the previous block.
+Not only is this hash difficult for hackers to crack, but every new block contains the hash of the previous block.
 This means anyone attempting to change the data on a block has to change the ones before it as well.
-Such alterations alert the system about potential tempering, making it virtually impossible to change.
+Such alterations alert the system about potential tampering, making it virtually impossible to change.

 Decentralized Storage

 As explained above, decentralization is the core foundation of blockchain identity management.
-With a blockchain-based system, identity data is stored on multiple nodes on the blockchain network.
+With a blockchain-based system, identity data is stored on multiple nodes on the blockchain network, where multiple participants hold copies of the data.
 This is a secure alternative to the centralized servers used by traditional systems.

 Decentralized ID storage solutions are designed to be tamper-proof.
-They have no single point of failure since each node stores a copy of the database.
+They have no single point of failure since each node stores a copy of the database, and participants hold these copies to ensure transparency and immutability.
 This reduces the chances of unauthorized access to user data by malicious actors looking to steal or monetize private data.

 Self-Sovereign Identities

 Decentralized storage gives rise to what is known as self-sovereign identities.
-This is a method of identity management that allows users to store ID credentials directly on their own devices, or in private identity stores (identity hubs) like TrustGraphs and 3Box.
+This is a method of identity management that allows users to store ID credentials directly on their own devices or in private identity stores (identity hubs) like TrustGraphs and 3Box.
 Credentials stored this way are fully controlled by individual users and free from centralized control.
+Owners of decentralized identities securely store and manage their verifiable credentials and other data, ensuring autonomy and privacy in a decentralized identity management system.

 In addition to giving the user full access to their identity without worrying about it being revoked, self-sovereign ID data is also quite portable and interoperable.
 Users can move and use this data across multiple platforms and for different purposes.